The kheiron flew west across the desert with a human boy on his back.

 “They return the souls of the damned.”

 They found shelter in the remains of a caravanserai whose well, thank Gods, was full.
-A stubborn fig tree gave them a bit of breakfast before they lay down in the shadow of a broken wall and slept the day away.
-As Solos the sun god began his descent to the west and the sand began to shiver, Fen filled the waterskin, lifted the boy on his back and took to the skies once more.
+A tenacious fig tree gave them a bit of breakfast before they lay down in the shadow of a broken wall and slept the day away.
+When the sun god began his descent to the west and the sand began to shiver, Fen filled the waterskin, lifted the boy on his back and took to the skies once more.

-“There,” he cried on the third evening, when at last the shape of the Altyn range began to bulge from the horizon.
+“There,” he cried on the third evening, when the Altyn range began to take over the sky.
 “We’re nearly there, Alon.
 Through those peaks.”

-Alon only sighed against Fen’s back.
+Alon sighed against Fen’s back.
 His body was icy deadweight.
-His slack arms stayed wound about Fen’s waist because the cold had frozen them there.
-The only active part of him was the hand curled around Fen’s left index finger.
+The only active part of him was the hand curled around Fen’s thumb.

 “We’re almost there,” Fen said.
 “Hold on just a little longer.”